contrast-zone/fractarchy-ide/README.md

 1. Make sure you have already installed HTTP server and PHP.
 2. Download and unzip this package to an arbitrary local server folder and open `index.html` in a browser.
+3. Don't forget to adjust proper file access privileges to folder `projects/` and below to be able to save your work.

 ## use instructions